I know what you’re thinking… TWO POSTS IN TWO WEEKS!? Who even are you?

 My journey to Sierra Leone is a long way off, and, in the meantime, I don’t want to lose this sense of direction.
 Soooo, I’m going to start walking the walk… to go for it and keep going for it until I figure out exactly what “IT” even is.

-If anyone needs me, I’ll be escaping the cold, dark Swedish winter in my happy place to work on video projects that actually matter… even if it means going for broke for a bit.
+Nowwww, if anyone needs me, I’ll be escaping the cold, dark Swedish winter in my happy places… and working on video and writing projects that actually matter… even if it means going for broke for a bit.